-You might not realize your student loan servicer — the company that handles your student loan payments — is full of information that can help you along your loan repayment journey.
+You might not realize that your student loan servicer — the company that handles your monthly payments — is full of information to help you along your repayment journey.

-Sometimes people are afraid to contact their student loan servicers, especially if they are having trouble making payments.
-But the truth is calling your student loan servicer is actually your best bet for getting helpful information you need about your student loans.
+Sometimes borrowers are afraid to ask student loan questions, especially if they’re having trouble making payments.
+But the truth is that calling your servicer is your best bet for getting answers to those most pressing questions to ask about student loans.

-Your student loan server should be able to help you if:
+Your servicer should be able to answer student debt questions if:

 - You want to make your very first payment.